Guide to Gemini Enterprise: features, pricing, and implementation

 Google’s Gemini Enterprise launch on October 9, 2025, changes how AI works in the workplace.
 Instead of tools that handle one task at a time, this new approach uses AI that can manage entire business processes from beginning to end.

-Google describes Gemini Enterprise as "the new front door for AI in the workplace."
+Google describes Gemini Enterprise as “the new front door for AI in the workplace.”
 It combines Google’s advanced AI capabilities — including Gemini models, pre-built agents for common tasks, and no-code development tools — into a single system.
-Built on technology formerly known as Agentspace, the platform provides a central hub for interacting with company data and automating complex workflows.
-Importantly, Gemini Enterprise is a standalone Google Cloud platform, not a subscription tier for Google Workspace.

-From chatbots to workflow orchestration
+From chatbots to agentic AI

 1. Figures out what you want to do